ZGreening/Zwischen/README.md

 Compiled with FGCU’s focus on environmental care, students have every reason to carpool.
 Zwischen is a ride sharing app, designed to help students at FGCU get around, as well as helping to reduce car emissions and forming friendships.

+note: This is the original version of Zwischen.
+For the updated version, click [here](https://github.com/zgreening/ZwischenV2.0.git).

 ## Installation:

 Create a new project, clone source files from github, goto product structure and add derby.jar as dependency module.